Aliases for NEK2 Gene

 GeneCards Summary for NEK2 Gene

-NEK2 (NIMA-Related Kinase 2) is a Protein Coding gene.
-Diseases associated with NEK2 include retinitis pigmentosa 67 and van der woude syndrome.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein phosphatase binding.
+NEK2 (NIMA Related Kinase 2) is a Protein Coding gene.
+Diseases associated with NEK2 include retinitis pigmentosa 67 and plexiform neurofibroma.
+Among its related pathways are Cell Cycle, Mitotic and Cell cycle_Spindle assembly and chromosome separation.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NEK1.

 UniProtKB/Swiss-Prot for NEK2 Gene